adamlgreen/adamlgreen.github.io/questions.md

 ### <a name="medical_genetics"></a>Medical and Behavioral Genetics

 #### Causality
 * How great a reduction in disease incidence could we achieve with widespread IVF + PGD using our current PGS?
-How great would this be if PGS's reached peak predictive value (i.e., SNP-heritability estimates)?
+How great would this be if PGS reached peak predictive value (i.e., SNP-heritability estimates)?
 * In what sense do PGS get at causal variants?
 If PGS predict traits of interest, does this question really matter?

 #### Genetic Correlations